Download

 Local collaborator

 A person undertaking certain types of straightforward research procedure, not requiring the appointment of a Principal Investigator and/or a site agreement.
-Local collaborators at NHS sites should still seek approval from their R&D office
+A named local collaborator may be required at a site, which will be specified in the HRA approval letter.

 Trial Steering Committees or Study Steering Committees